PUP-BSIT/exercise-4-hypertechs-2-0/README.md

 ## Description

-For **Exercise 4** in Applications Development, we've built a _basic music playlist_ where users can add, view, edit, and delete songs, made through the use of Angular directives and parent-child components.
+For the **Exercise 4** in Applications Development, we've built a _basic music playlist_ where users can add, view, edit, and delete songs info, made through the use of Angular directives and parent-child components.

 You can check it out here: [hypertechs-exercise-four.netlify.app](https://hypertechs-exercise-four.netlify.app/).